Computation by infinite descent made explicit: Proof system

 A \emph{derivation} is a (possibly infinite) tree in which vertices are appropriately labelled by sequents and proof rules.
 Note that since there is no weakening rule for constraints, an infinite branch $u_0,u_1,u_2,\hdots$ induces an infinite sequence $\cns_0,\cns_1,\cns_2,\hdots$ of constraints such that $\cns_i$ embeds into $\cns_j$ for $i < j$.
 We say that the inequality $\alpha < \beta$ \emph{eventually holds} on the branch if there is some $i$ for which $\cns_i \Vdash \alpha < \beta$. \begin{defi} A derivation is said to be \emph{valid} if, for every infinite branch $B$, there is an infinite sequence $a_0,a_1,a_2,\hdots$ of ordinal variables such that for each $i$, the inequality $a_{i+1} < a_i$ eventually holds on $B$.
 We refer to such a sequence as an infinite descending chain of ordinal variables.
 Valid derivations will also be called \emph{proofs}. \end{defi} Note the restriction to ordinal variables here; of course, we do not want to count the infinite chain $\infty > \infty > \infty \dotsm$ as an infinite descending chain, since that would trivialize the validity condition.

-A special role will be played by what we call \emph{closed proofs}: \begin{defi} A \emph{closed sequent} is a sequent of the form $\vdash A$, where the constraint is trivial and the left-hand side is empty.
+A special role will be played by what we call \emph{closed proofs}: \begin{defi} A \emph{closed sequent} is a sequent of the form $\vdash A$, where $A$ is a closed formula, the constraint is trivial and the left-hand side is empty.
 A derivation or proof is called closed if its end sequent is closed. \end{defi}

 Proofs are generally infinite structures.
 It is common in non-wellfounded proof theory to introduce a notion of \emph{cyclic proof}, which is a finite structure that represents an infinite but regular proof.
 The presence of ordinal variables makes the issue of how to define the notion of cyclic proof precisely somewhat more subtle \cite{sprenger2003global,afshari2024cyclic}.
 As this is not our focus here, we will not give an explicit definition of cyclic proofs and will work with infinite proof trees throughout.
 In practice, when we present infinite proofs by finite cyclic proof graphs, we trust it will be clear what infinite proof is represented by the finite presentation.
 For example, consider the following proof graph: